Black Rhyme Time

 we can sing out our bleeding

-on in theatre we can bleed out
+or in theatre we can bleed out

-is everything salvageable with verse
+is everything salvageable with verse?

 that's what this verse is about